hlnyalcin/clinical-bioinformatics-case/REPRODUCIBILITY.md

 data/unknown_isolate.fastq.gz
 ```

-The same input dataset should be used to repeat the analysis described in this project.
+The same input dataset should be used to repeat the analysis.

 ## Software and Resources

-### Analysis environment
+### Operating system and analysis environment

 - Windows
+- Windows PowerShell
 - Windows Subsystem for Linux (WSL)
 - Ubuntu
 - Bash